Out of Hours and Crisis Support - Electrical Industries Charity

 Sources of Help and Support in Emergency Situations

-Our team is available to help between 9am and 5pm, Monday to Friday.
+You can call and speak to our team between 9am and 5pm, Monday to Friday on 0800 652 1618 or you can complete one of our online contact forms (link below).
 If you require support outside of these hours, please consider contacting one of the services listed below.

 Emergency Support